wp-plugins/posts-to-adn/readme.txt

 3. Configure your account from the new Posts to ADN Settings submenu

 == Changelog ==

+= 1.6.8 =
+* Fixed a bug preventing the Broadcast to be sent on first post.
+* Added a shortcode for displaying Broadcast Channels.
+* Added an excerpt length setting for Broadcast messages.
+* Stripped slashes on Broadcast Channel creation.
+* Some WordPress VIP compliances.

 = 1.6.7 =
 * An error could appear sometimes instead of the channels listing.